viamrobotics/docs/docs/services/slam/cartographer/_index.md

 1. Configure your `cartographer` SLAM service

-   After installing your physical RPlidar and adding the `rplidar` module as outlined in the [requirements](#requirements), follow the steps below to add the `cartographer` module to your robot:
+   After installing your physical RPlidar and adding the `rplidar` module as outlined in the [requirements](#requirements) section, follow the steps below to add the `cartographer` module to your robot:

    {{< tabs name="Create new map">}}
    {{% tab name="Config Builder" %}}